Years 11 and 12

 No subsidy will be offered if the student is already undertaking a full load (six subjects in Year 11 and five subjects in Year 12) – that is, the VSV/VSL subject is on top of the normal load.

-A subsidy of $500 per subject will be offered for a student to study a subject that the College is considering as a subject offer in future years and the student does not have a full load.
+A subsidy of $500 per subject will be offered for a student to study a subject that the College offered but was unable to run due to a lack of student numbers.

-A subsidy of $500 per subject will be offered for a student to study a subject that is offered at the College which the student is unable to study due to a subject clash and the student does not have a full load.
+A subsidy of $500 per subject will be offered for a student to study a subject that is offered at the College which the student is unable to study due to a subject clash.

 The parent is obliged to pay the fees associated with the provision of such courses of study in addition to the student’s full year College Tuition Fees.